 Chemical Class: Epirubicin

-Epirubicin injection is used together with other cancer medicines to treat cancers of the breast, lungs, lymph system, stomach, and ovaries.
+Epirubicin injection is used together with other cancer medicines to treat breast cancer in patients who have had surgery to remove the tumor.

 Epirubicin belongs to the group of medicines called antineoplastics.
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, like hair loss, may not be serious but may cause concern.
 Some effects may not occur until months or years after the medicine is used.

 This medicine is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of epirubicin injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of epirubicin injection in the elderly.
 However, elderly patients are more likely to have unwanted side effects, which may require caution and an adjustment in the dose for patients receiving epirubicin injection.